kreeti/web_development_basics/javascript-eS6-advanced/README.md

 * DOM and JavaScript.
 How Do I Access the DOM?
 * Events (Types and ways to handle)
 * Event Loop
-* Handling Asynchronous requests in Javascript
+* Handling Asynchronous requests in Javascript, Ajax

 ### ES6 features
 * Arrow Functions